1. What’s your story? Where are you from?

 2. Tell us about your aesthetic.

-I gravitate towards big bold gestures with a dash of organic shapes that is heavily influenced by pop art and graphic design.
-Basically I draw shapes and color it in.
+I gravitate towards big bold gestures with a dash of organic shapes that are heavily influenced by pop art and graphic design.
+Basically, I draw shapes and color them in.

 3. What is your favourite medium and why?